In this short post, we will demonstrate how to install kubectl, setup up auto-completion, and set an alias for kubectl in your bash shell.

 and setting an alias will save you time!

 Additionally, Spacelift can help you manage the complexities and compliance challenges of using Kubernetes.
 Anything that can be run via kubectl can be run within a Spacelift stack.
-Read more about how Spacelift works with Kubernetes.
+Read about how Spacelift works with Kubernetes.
+If you want to learn more, create a free account today or book a demo with one of our engineers.

 Cheers!